xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 Consider this my journal on a journey trying to figure out some fun things!
 There might be errors/imprecisions/typos, ...
-I might have even committed couple of horrible things here.
+I might have even committed a couple of horrible things here.
 If you have noticed something and care enough: please let me know!